e-money/treasury-delegations/README.md

 Create a Pull Request that adds your validator to the validatorWhitelist in [data/configuration.json](data/configuration.json).

 Please provide information in the pull request on past experience in operating validator nodes and overall details on the setup.

+Applications will be reviewed periodically and individually, but please note there are **no guarantees of being accepted**.